If you love Valentine’s Day and also math, then you’ll have a blast with the pattern block STEM challenge! It’s the perfect way to make geometry fun.

 Add these math challenges to your list of fun math activities for kids!

-This Valentine’s Day geometry challenge is fun for kids of all ages!
+This easy heart geometric design is fun for kids of all ages!

 Disclaimer: This post contains affiliate links at no cost to you for your convenience.

-What you’ll need to make pattern block hearts:
+What you’ll need to make the heart pattern block design:

 The challenge was simple.
 I set the tub of pattern block hearts in front of my kids and asked them to make heart shapes.